PyStakers/validator_install/README.md

 # validator_install
-Ethereum Validator - Automated Installation
+Ethereum Validator - Automated installation and confinguration

 # Summary
 This script automates the installation and setup of an Ethereum validator node with Geth and Lighthouse.
 It performs the following tasks: